nameko/nameko/docs/cli.rst

     # foobar.yaml
     AMQP_URI: !env_var "pyamqp://${RABBITMQ_USER:guest}:${RABBITMQ_PASSWORD:password}@${RABBITMQ_HOST:localhost}"

-You can provide many level of generic default value
+You can provide many levels of default values

 .. code-block:: yaml

     # foobar.yaml
     AMQP_URI: ${AMQP_URI:pyamqp://${RABBITMQ_USER:guest}:${RABBITMQ_PASSWORD:password}@${RABBITMQ_HOST:localhost}}

-this config accept AMQP_URI as environment variable, in this case RABBITMQ_* variables will not be used.
+this config accepts AMQP_URI as an environment variable, if provided RABBITMQ_* nested variables will not be used.

 The environment variable value is interpreted as YAML, so it is possible to use rich types: